 WHY DO WE BLAME OTHERS?

 When we blame others, we refuse responsibility for our contributions to the problem.
-Blaming other people is an easy out, and an easy way for us to continue our behaviors which may be the source of the problem we’re hoping to put on someone else.
+Blaming other people is an easy out, and an easy way for us to continue our behaviors, which may be the source of the problem we’re hoping to put on someone else.
 This denial of responsibility also denies us control of a given situation.
-Once I blame the MTA employee, the barista who makes my coffee at a snail’s pace, my partner, my upbringing, or my therapist, I can no longer change my circumstances because I’m thinking “Well, I didn’t do anything to cause my problem; This was all her fault.”
+Once I blame the MTA employee, the barista who makes my coffee at a snail’s pace, my partner, my upbringing, my family, or my therapist, I can no longer change my circumstances because I’m thinking, “Well, I didn’t do anything to cause my problem; This was all her fault.”
 Blaming others keeps us from seeing ways we can alter our behavior to achieve a desired outcome, it leaves us powerless, and it stunts our personal growth.

 HOW TO AVOID THE HABIT OF BLAMING

 1. Stop reinforcing your unhelpful thinking patterns.
 After a scenario arises in which you find yourself blaming someone, you’ll likely want to pick up the phone and tell a friend about how stupidly this person behaved, complain to your coworkers about this person, or vent to anyone who wants to listen.
 However, when we blame others and repeatedly recount the story to others, we reinforce the blame and emotions resulting from it.
 The next time you blame someone, try to not recount the story at all to anyone, and see how it affects you emotionally, mentally, or physically.

 2. Change how you view mistakes.
 Instead of viewing errors as failures to be blamed on others, try to see them as opportunities for self-improvement.
 By acknowledging your responsibility, you are more able to learn from your mistakes and gain greater control of your life.